HassanSajjad-302/iso-papers/my-paper.md

     string stdout;
     string stderr;

-    // if (!completed), then the header unit path the compiler is waiting on if any,
-    // else if (completed && !error_occurred), then the pointer to the returned bmi_file if any, else
-    // nullptr
-    string header_unit_path_or_bmi_file;

-    // if (!completed), then the name of the module the compiler is waiting on if any,
+    // if (!completed), then one of module name or header unit path of the module or header unit the compiler is waiting
-    // else if (completed && !error_occurred), then the pointer to the returned objectFile if any, else
-    // nullptr
-    string module_name_or_object_file;

-    // if (completed && !error_occurred), then the logical_name of exported module if any.
+    // on, else if(completed), then the logical_name of exported module if any. string wait_string_or_logical_name;
-    string logical_name;

     // Following is the array size, next is the array of header includes. unsigned long header_includes_count;
     string *header_includes;

+    // Following is the array of files returned, next is the array of filesystem paths of these files, next is the size
+    // of these arrays.
+    string *output_files;
+    string *output_files_paths;
+    unsigned short output_files_count;

+    // true if compiler is waiting on module, false otherwise. bool waiting_on_module;

-    // true if compilation completes or an error occurs, false otherwise bool completed;
+    // true if compilation completes or an error occurs, false otherwise. bool completed;

     // if (completed), then true if an error occurred, false otherwise.